The Turkish Eggs Once Served to Ottoman Sultans

 For the Garlic Yogurt Sauce:

-- 1 cup unsweetened plain Greek yogurt, room temperature
+- 1 cup unsweetened plain Greek yogurt, at room temperature

 - 1 clove fresh garlic, minced